opencord/voltha-docs/release_notes/voltha_2.4.rst

   - Automated tests run on both hardware and BBSim platforms, please use the VOLTHA-2.4 view under https://jenkins.lfbroadband.org/
   - Sanity test on hardware for TT workflow
-  - In Band Management of OLT on one of the ONF Menlo testing pods
+  - In Band Management of OLT on one of the LF BB Menlo testing pods
   - GPON OLT test job in Berlin pod

 - Scale Tests